What is a bone scan?

-- The most basic radiology test to assess the health of bones is the X-Ray; however, with infections and cancer, it is often useful to obtain "functional imaging" to evaluate the bones.
-Functional imaging can measure the rate of bone metabolism, which can be elevated with infections, fractures, and certain cancers.
-It is important to understand that without talking to the patient and knowing the medical history, the results of a bone scan can be very difficult to interpret.
+It is important to understand that without talking to the patient and knowing the medical history, the results of a bone scan can be very hard to interpret.
 For example, old bone injuries can show up on the scan as an abnormal finding.

-- If the scan is being performed to monitor for bone infection, images will be take almost immediately after the radioactive material is injected and again 3-4 hours late.
-If the test is being used to check for bone metastases images are taken only once, 3-4 hours after the injection.
+An intravenous line (IV, into a vein) is placed and the radioactive substance (typically Technitium-99m-MDP) is given.
+This is called the tracer.
+If the scan is being done to look for a bone infection, images will be taken right after the radioactive substance is given, and again 3-4 hours later.
+If the test is being used to check for bone metastases (cancer that has spread to the bone), images are taken only once, 3-4 hours after the injection.

 Example of a bone scan result.

 Multiple areas of concern are seen in this patient's bones.